OIDC with Workspace

 1. Navigate to admin.google.com.

-2. Create a new OIDC profile under Security > Authentication > SSO with third-party IdP. picture
+2. Create a new OIDC profile under Security > Authentication > SSO with third-party IdP.
+Google Admin Console Security Authentication SSO with third-party IdP OIDC profile creation

 3. Enter the Client ID and Client Secret obtained in the previous steps.

-• For the Issuer URL and Change password URL, use your Relution server URL (e.g., https://support.relution.io). picture
+• For the Issuer URL and Change password URL, use your Relution server URL (e.g., https://support.relution.io).
+Google Admin Console OIDC profile form with Client ID, Client Secret and Issuer URL fields

 OIDC Configuration in Relution